metal-stack/go-lldpd/README.md

 # go-lldpd

-go-lldpd is a lldpd written in go which sends machineUUID and installation timestamp of a bare metal server to connected switches.
+go-lldpd is a lldpd server written in go which sends machineUUID and installation timestamp of a bare metal server to connected switches.
 It is configured from a yaml file `/etc/metal/install.yaml`:

 ```yaml